Hysteroscopy

 What is a hysteroscopy?

 A hysteroscopy is a procedure for looking inside the uterus (womb).
 It is carried out using a hysteroscope.
-This is a small camera that is passed through the vagina and cervix, to see inside the uterus.
+A hysteroscope is a small camera that is passed through the vagina and cervix, to see inside the uterus.

 How will a hysteroscopy help?

-If needed, a biopsy of the lining of the womb can be taken during a hysteroscopy.
-A hysteroscopy is also used in certain treatments of menstrual problems, such as the removal of polyps / fibroids and endometrial ablation.
+If needed, we can take a biopsy of the lining of the womb during a hysteroscopy.
+A hysteroscopy is also used in certain treatments of menstrual problems.
+For example, the removal of polyps / fibroids and endometrial ablation.

 Are there alternatives?